nocapro/tool-generation-protocol/dev-docs/flow.todo.md

+===

+is the test/e2e/ cases already verify expectations of readme.md

+execute all parts in single trx. also make sure to follow 5 test rules while also doing fixes without bandaids fake fixing... should has architectural paradigm

+===

 make sure to follow 5 test rules while also doing fixes without bandaids fake fixing... should has architectural paradigm

 ===